Learn more about me and jf Language Services

 Julia Frenzel

-A passion for foreign languages
+A passion for languages

-After several years of being employed as a translator between English and German, I decided to become a freelancer in order to be able to offer a personalised range of language services.
-With this range of customised solutions, I would like to assist you to always find the right words for the right situation, be it through translation, editing, proofreading, gender-neutral speech, sensitivity reading or any other form of revision.
+As a freelancer, I love working with languages in a variety of ways and the possibility of continuously enhancing my skills and services.
+With a range of customised solutions, I would like to assist you to always find the right words for the right situation, be it through translation, editing, content writing or other forms of text production.
 I can help you find the correct tone to match your requirements.

 Qualifications